kkeelar/Krtins-Project/README.md

 Find a sneaker bot that can be used to purchase sneakers off of coveted shoe drops, the frame can also be used to purcahse any item automaticlly.
 (Not all sneaker bots are finished/ready for use)

 Find a March Madness bot that genertaed thousands of brackets and ended up with some of the top brackets in the world, including the last perfect bracket in 2023

+And find many other files, folders, or programs I am developing in real time